pact-foundation/pact.io/pending.md

 # Pending pacts

-This page will contain some information about how pending pacts work.
+This page will contain some information about how "pending" pacts work.
+This is feature is in alpha testing but should be released soon.